nderscore/runty/packages/website/docs/fns.md

 ## Introduction

-The standard library, `fns`, is a set of small, template-friendly utility functions covering a broad range of string template needs.
+The standard library, `fns`, is a set of small, template-friendly utility functions covering a broad range of common string templating needs, ranging from logic control to formatting to manipulation.

 ```javascript
 // import the entire standard library